Top 20 Sales Productivity Tips for 2021

 You don’t have to type out every email, dial every call, or log every activity on your own.

-Our number one sales productivity hack is to automate your workflow.
+Our number one sales productivity tip is to automate your workflow.
 If you haven’t implemented a sales software, you’re leaving time and money on the table.

 For example, let’s look at Yesware.
 Our customers have told us stats such as: